alecmuffett/real-world-onion-sites/01-preamble.md

 ## Important Notice

 - This file (`README.md`) is now auto-generated; do not submit changes for it
-- Currently: submit an `Issue` for change requests (date: July 2018)
+- Please submit an `Issue` for consideration / change requests

-## SSL Onions?
+## SSL Onions

-This list of Onion Sites with SSL Certificates may be viewed at https://crt.sh/?q=%25.onion
+The master list of Onion Sites with SSL EV Certificates may be viewed at https://crt.sh/?q=%25.onion